 Now, a few words about touring performance.

 I’m confident in stating ZZeus has the edge on the uphill over just about any beef boot we’ve seen.
 For a downhill oriented boot made with PU plastic it is super low in mass.
-For example, even with its 4 mm longer sole, ZZeus is lighter than our comparo Factor by 2.5 ounces per boot (see weight chart).
+For example, even with its 4 mm longer sole, ZZeus is lighter than our the Black Diamond Factor by 2.5 ounces per boot.

 More importantly, by our measurements ZZeus has 25 degrees cuff travel (much of that in the rearward, more important direction).
 This is excellent cuff travel in comparison to any boot.
 Factor comes in at about half that with 12 degrees travel.